tinode/chat/docs/API.md

 }
 ```

+The `fnd` topic expects `public` to be a string representing a [search query](#query-language)).

 ### Private

-The format of the `private` field is expected to be a dictionary.
+The format of the `private` field in group and peer to peer topics is expected to be a dictionary.
 The following fields are currently defined:
 ```js
 private: {
   comment: "some comment", // string, optional user comment about a topic or a peer user